 The Biodiversity Conservation Investment Strategy 2018 establishes the NSW Government's priorities for investing in private land conservation.
 As part of this strategy, Investing in private land conservation: NSW Biodiversity Conservation Trust Conservation Management Program 2023-2027 sets out how the BCT is increasing private land conservation.
-Relevant to the CWO region, the BCT has run recent tenders in 2023-24 targeting box gum grassy woodlands (using carbon credits) and cultural lands.
+Relevant to the CWO region, the BCT has run recent tenders in targeting box gum grassy woodlands and cultural lands.
 Future tenders planned for the CWO region include threatened ecological communities, regent honeyeaters, woodland birds and cultural lands.
 This program is expected to contribute to the CWO conservation investment strategy by working with landholders who want to establish a conservation agreement with the BCT.

 When evaluating tenders in the CWO region, investment in private land conservation is typically targeted to land with high-quality vegetation (about 90% in moderate to good condition), generally greater than 20 ha in size.
-Targeted tenders focusing on the southwest of the CWO region could be considered to support protection of smaller scattered remnants along the Macquarie River and the highly fragmented area between Dubbo, Momo State Forest and Wellington.